lilac-gb/marketplace/README.md

 ## !!!
 For windows users !!!

-if yo have errors with file init-project.sh
+if you have errors with file init-project.sh

-For process you need to install Notepad++
+For fixed process you need to install Notepad++

-You need to convert /src/init-project.sh like Edit > EOL Conversion > UNIX/OSX Format.
+You need to convert /src/init-project.sh like

+`Edit > EOL Conversion > UNIX/OSX Format`

 ### I think you install docker yet